adsbynimbus/nimbus-openrtb/go/request/rtb_twofive/README.md

     H        int      `json:"h"                  valid:"required"`
     API      []int    `json:"api,omitempty"      valid:"inintarr(1|2|3|4|5|6),optional"` // 3,5,6 -> mraid1, 2, and 3
     Pos      int      `json:"pos,omitempty"      valid:"range(0|7),optional"`            // 0,1,2,3,4,5,6,7 -> Unknown, Above the Fold, DEPRECATED - May or may not be initially visible depending on screen size/resolution.,Below the Fold,Header,Footer,Sidebar,Full Screen
+    Vcm      int      `json:"vcm,omitempty"      valid:"optional"`                       // Relevant only for Banner objects used with a Video object (Section 3.2.7) in an array of companion ads.
+Indicates the  companion banner rendering mode relative to the associated video, where 0 = concurrent, 1 = end-card.
 }
 ```
 Banner represents the most general type of impression.
 Although the term “banner” may have very